 Frozen Tableaux:

-Though it’s possible we’ve only used this strategy once, in a lesson on Shakespeare, it is a method students enjoy that can “get The New York Times on its feet.”
+a lesson on Shakespeare, it is a method students enjoy that can “get The New York Times on its feet.”

 Update: Nov.
 14, 2011 | “The Future of Reading” and “Beyond the Book Report”